Using the app

 Using the TEXTUAL_PARSE function

-You use the TEXTUAL_PARSE function to transform files in an external or internal stage into markdown-based content that you can use to populate LLM systems.
+You use the TEXTUAL_PARSE function to transform files in an external or internal stage into Markdown-based content that you can use to populate LLM systems.

 The output includes metadata about the file, including sensitive values that were detected.